 On March 14, Senators Jeanne Shaheen (D-NH) and Susan Collins (R-ME) introduced the Expanding Access to Diabetes Self-Management Training (DSMT) Act (S. 814) in the U.S. Senate.
+And on March 21, Representatives Tom Reed (R-NY) and Diana DeGette (D-CO) introduced the companion bill into the House of Representatives (H.R 1840).
 The bill addresses major barriers to access for Medicare beneficiaries, creating more flexibility on when and where DSMT services can be accessed, as well as reducing the overall cost burden.

 “We know that self-management is a path to better quality of life and improved outcomes, yet barriers within the Medicare benefit keep some of our most vulnerable citizens from accessing DSMT services,” said Karen Kemmis, AADE president.
 “AADE is proud to have helped introduce this important piece of legislation along with the Diabetes Advocacy Alliance and our Senate champions.
 Now it’s critical that we encourage every legislator to support this non-partisan, common sense bill.”